Adjudication Process

 Pre-Designed Adjudication Processes

 Even though the Adjudicator will set the process, the Parties may want to suggest a process to the Adjudicator.
-To assist the Parties, ODACC has set out four Pre-Designed Adjudication Processes that the Parties may choose to recommend to the Adjudicator (and/or the Adjudicator may choose to set).
+To assist the Parties, ODACC has set out four samples of Suggested Pre-Designed Adjudication Processes that the Parties may choose to recommend to the Adjudicator (and/or the Adjudicator may choose to set).
 Three of the Pre-Designed Adjudication Processes take place in-writing only, while the fourth provides Parties with an oral hearing (by videoconference or teleconference).

 When recommending a process to the Adjudicator, the Claimant and Respondent should consider the amount claimed to ensure that the cost of the adjudication will be proportionate to the amount in dispute.
 They should also consider the complexity of the issue in dispute.
 Disputes involving lower amounts or less complicated issues, for example, may be able to be resolved using a Pre-designed Adjudication Process.